The Beauty and Versatility of Crushed Granite:

 Analyzing the Cost-Effectiveness of Crushed Granite Driveways

 The initial cost of a crushed granite driveway is generally lower than asphalt or concrete.
-However, a comprehensive cost-effectiveness analysis requires looking beyond the upfront investment.
-In our experience, the long-term durability of crushed granite significantly reduces maintenance expenses.
-This contrasts with asphalt, which often requires resealing every few years, a cost that quickly adds up.
+However, a comprehensive cost-effectiveness analysis requires considering long-term durability, which significantly reduces maintenance expenses compared to asphalt that requires frequent resealing.

 Comparing Crushed Granite to Other Driveway Materials